drym-org/symex.el/README.rst

 Branch Memory
 -------------

 When going up and down, the choice of initial position on the branch is arbitrary.
 By default, symex the squirrel remembers where it was on each branch as it goes up and down the tree, so you return to your last position when going up and down.
 If you'd like to move to the first or last position, you can use (for instance) ``0`` or ``$`` at each level, as usual, or traverse the tree using ``f`` and ``b`` instead.
-If, on the other hand, you'd like to start always at the first position when going up (as it was in older versions of Symex), disable the branch memory feature by adding this to the ``:custom`` section of your ``use-package`` config:
+If, on the other hand, you'd like to start always at the first position when going up (as it was in older versions of Symex), disable the branch memory feature by adding this to the ``:custom`` `section <https://github.com/jwiegley/use-package#customizing-variables>`__ (not the ``:config`` section) of your ``use-package`` form:

 ::